SolidStateGroup/ssg-homepage/static/pages-blog-markdown/self-host-all-the-things.md

 ---
-title: Self Hosting all the Things
+title: Self Hosting all the things
 published: true
 description: Why pay when you can host?
 tags: infrastructure, docker, showdev